sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-28-Attention-Isn't-Magic- Building-the-Kernel-That-Powers-LLMs-From-Scratch.md

 </div>

 Before we write the code, we need a quick mental model.
-Let's go with basic analogy of quick receipe builder.
+Let's go with basic analogy of quick recipe builder.

 Imagine you want to create a new flavor (the Output).
 -  <span style="color: #9ACD32; font-weight: bold;">Query</span>: You have a specific taste profile in mind.
 "I want something that's 80% spicy and 20% smoky."
 This is your Query vector.